piotrmurach/tty-progressbar/README.md

 TTY::ProgressBar.new("[:bar]", head: ">")
 ```

-This will result in output like this:
+This could result in output like this:

 ```ruby
 # [=======>      ]